PookMook/posts/00-WIP-Cascade.md

 ### CSS moving target

-Nothing really prevents Tailwind from adopting CSS layers (even if the atomic nature would work against itself there).
+Nothing prevents Tailwind from adopting CSS layers (even if the atomic nature would work against itself there).
 CSS Anchor positioning, :has and :is, and a slew of new features are/will be dropping into browsers.
 In some ways, the CSS winter being over means a lot of work to maintain (atomic) styling libraries.
 Each new feature requires the Tailwind team (and other libraries like it) to implement it in their tools.
 This means in practice that the library is never "finished" and will always be in flux.
 Also means you have to wait for it to be in the library to use.
 Maybe once again, it's a good thing a protects you from yourselves.
-I like using @supports rules personnaly to give a little better experience to some of my users / try out features being flags.
+I like using @supports rules personally to give a little better experience to some of my users / try out features being flags.

 ## Last stepping stone
-As mentionned before, I'm using stitches as my main styling library nowadays.
-It solves most of the issues mentionned above.
+As mentioned before, I'm using stitches as my main styling library nowadays.
+It solves most of the issues mentioned above.
 But the company maintaining it got sold and is now been un-maintained for a few years.
-Still because it uses very standard CSS, I can work around most of its quirks by just declaring a little css here and there.
+Still, because it uses very standard CSS, I can work around most of its quirks by just declaring a little CSS here and there.

 ### Variant-first API is the way
-As mentionned before, using specificity in CSS to handle variance is simple, clear and fast. barely any runtime costs.
+As mentioned before, using specificity in CSS to handle variance is simple, clear, and fast. barely any runtime costs.
-It also makes reading the styles extremely clear, prevents extending styles for now reason.
-If styles are related but different, they might just be variants. (insert loki joke)
+It also makes reading the styles extremely clear and prevents extending styles for no reason.
+If styles are related but different, they might just be variants (insert Loki joke).
 Discoverability of styles is greater, use your LSP to see what's available.
 TypeScript has a field day inferring props.
-WIth the adoption of CSS layers into all the major browsers, the output of a variant first library becomes extremly flexible. it includes multiple layers for the base styles, the variants the compound variants, and for the application to overwrite them.
-In practive this means you can use tailwind or any other library / your own CSS classes to overwrite the styles of components created by such a library.
+With the adoption of CSS layers into all the major browsers, the output of a variant first library becomes extremely flexible. it includes multiple layers for the base styles, the variants the compound variants, and for the application to overwrite them.
+In practice, this means you can use Tailwind or any other library / your own CSS classes to overwrite the styles of components created by such a library.
 => include Example

 ### Theming done right
 All the theme tokens are defined as CSS variables.
 Open for anyone to use/modify/override as you see fit.
-Dark theme? sure just define css variable under an @media query.
+Dark theme? sure just define CSS variables under an @media query.
 Prefer using the color-scheme, sure go ahead.
 => include Example

 ### We're in the endgame now
-If using an un-maintained library for more than 2 years without major issue isn't a sign that we're finally getting to a stable place, I don't know what is.
+If using an un-maintained library for more than 2 years without major issues isn't a sign that we're finally getting to a stable place, I don't know what is.
 A new feature drops into CSS, browser supports it, just gotta update your TS definitions and we can use it.

 ## Finally reaching the end goal post

 The last remaining hurdles are
-- keeping up with React and other frontend libs/framework.
+- keeping up with React and other frontend libs/frameworks.
 Stitches breaks with RSC for instance.
 - The exported type definitions are not ideal (and quite slow)

 ### Static extraction